Meet the Team

 Abbey joined CAP in 2016 after a number of years working with museum and art galleries throughout New Zealand.
 Now CAP’s Services Director, Abbey leads the team delivering CAP’s core services to key stakeholders including clients, coaches, churches, creditors and sector organisations.
 Energetic, strategic and strongly relational, she naturally outworks her mandate to create opportunities for engagement and ensure all groups receive the best possible service.
 Abbey lives in South Auckland with her husband Mike and two cats.

 After a career in agribusiness marketing, Bruce has spent two decades in the non-profit sector gaining extensive experience leading marketing and fundraising teams.
-As CAP’s Partnership and Fundraising Director, Bruce is passionate about inviting more people to help empower families from across Aotearoa to break free from debt and thrive in life.
+As CAP’s Fundraising, Marketing and Communications Director, Bruce is passionate about inviting more people to help empower families from across Aotearoa to break free from debt and thrive in life.
 Bruce loves spending time with his family – his wife Sarah, and their three children – and, as often as he can, attempting to play golf.

 Board of Trustees